Jeff Hamada of Booooooom

 We’re thrilled to launch our new Guest Curator series featuring tastemakers from the worlds of art, design, fashion and more.
 In this series, we’ll see how art influences their personal style, taste and perspective and learn what role it plays in their lives.

-This week, we’ve asked artist Jeff Hamada creator of Booooooom to curate a collection for us.
+This week, we’ve asked artist Jeff Hamada creator of Booooooom to curate an exclusive collection for us.
 Running a great site filled with an eclectic blend of art, music, and video- we thought he’d have the perfect eye for highlighting some great works of art.
 Read more about his process and how art impacts his life below, and then be sure to check out his Saatchi Online curated collection!

 Do you collect art?